wpendl99/.github/profile/simon/simon-react/simon-react.md

 {"msg":"Unknown"}
 ```

+Next, we want to put the existing UI code in a temporary place where we can then copy from as we move it to the React componentized version contained in the React `src` directory.
+To do this we rename the `public` directory to `old-public`.
+Once we have moved all the code over, we can delete the `old-public` directory.

+## Move template files to Simon

+Copy over the generated files from the `template-react` directory to the `simon` repository directory.
+You can now delete the template `template-react` directory.
+All steps from this point on are done in the `simon` repository directory.
+Run `npm install` in the root of the `simon` directory to get all of the NPM packages that React uses.

 ## Populate App.jsx

 One of the big advantages of React is the ability to represent your web application as a modular single page application instead of a set of interconnected redundant HTML pages.
-Instead an HTML page for each functional piece, you now have a React component for each functional piece.
+Instead of an HTML page for each functional piece, you now have a React component for each functional piece.
 The `app.jsx` file represents the application component that is the parent of all our other components.
-To make `app.jsx` the Simon application component, we first move the header and footer into the render function for the app.
+To make `app.jsx` the Simon application component, we first move the header and footer HTML into the render function for the app.
 Since this is now JSX instead of HTML we rename the `class` attribute to be `className` so that it doesn't conflict with the JavaScript `class` keyword.

 ```jsx
 function App() {